 I stare at my hairdresser in the mirror.
 He is waiting for my answer.
 Feeling myself getting hot, I stop scrolling on Google Images.
-The smock around my neck, my own straight jacket, is the only barrier keeping me from convulsing on the floor.
+The smock around my neck is caught under his hands, which lean against the back of the cushy salon chair.
+It is the only barrier keeping me from sliding from the chair and convulsing on the floor.
+My own straight jacket,

 I put my phone down and look around at the other clients for inspiration.
-Nothing.
+They are all getting one of two versions of the same cut or color.
+I get nothing.
 I breathe heavier and heavier.
-My hairdresser walks backwards preparing to call someone over.
+My hairdresser walks backward preparing to call someone over.
 I pull out of my pocket the small picture of a woman with a mid-length bob I had just torn out of the Fall 2017 Vogue magazine sitting in the waiting area.
 Through beaded sweet, shaking hands, and sudden growling, I crumble it up and eat it.

 He gasps, clutching a hairbrush in his hand.